Section Three

 https://www.youtube.com/user/chescoplanning/videos

-Several short videos related to the Philadelphia Campaign are available on Chester County Planning Commission website.
+Several short videos related to the Philadelphia Campaign are available on the Chester County Planning Commission website.

-A SPECIAL NOTE of appreciation to Russel Brindley, Park Guide with the Valley Forge National Historical Park, for his contributions.
+A SPECIAL NOTE of appreciation to Russell Brindley, Park Guide with the Valley Forge National Historical Park, for his contributions.

 This Chronology Project is the ongoing work of Carris Kocher, a volunteer with the Valley Forge Park Alliance, and is still under construction.
 She welcomes any amendments or additions that might be sent to her through the Alliance.